super

 compared to other analytics systems.

-To illustrate comparative performance, we'll present some informal performance
+To illustrate comparative performance, we'll present some informal performance measurements among SuperDB, DuckDB, ClickHouse, and DataFusion.

 We'll use the Parquet format to compare apples to apples

-and also report results for the custom columnar database format of DuckDB
+and also report results for the custom columnar database format of DuckDB,

 and the Super Binary format used by super